Oxim-a/QA-Portfolio/README.md

 ### Projects 💻
 ***
-I have no experience in the commercial field at this moment.
-However, I have experience of working as an trainee on two real projects
+I have experience of working as an trainee on two real projects

 ☑️ ONLINE HACKATHONS PLATFORM